ottiker/flow-auth/README.md

         "config": {                     // the values below are the defaults
             // the URL to navigate after logout "homeUrl": "/",
-            // the URL to navigate when not logged in and accessing private pages "loginUrl": "/login",
             // the URL to navigate after successful login or signup "successUrl": "/",
             // the name of the cookie that stores the session